dwavesystems/dwave-ocean-sdk/docs/quantum_research/solver_properties_all.rst

 .. |anneal_time_display_granularity| replace:: with a resolution of 0.01
     :math:`\mu s`

-.. |research_property_note| replace:: This property supports experimental
+.. |research_property_note1| replace:: This property supports an advanced
+    annealing feature used in
+    :ref:`experimental research <qpu_experimental_research>` on designated
-    research.
-Not all accounts have access to research QPU solvers.
+    research QPUs.
+Not all accounts have access to such research quantum computers.

+.. |research_property_note2| replace:: Also not that this is a parameter that
+    functions as a property.
+For convenience, you can instead use the utility functions described in the
+    :ref:`qpu_experimental_research_utilities` section.

 This section describes the properties in common to all :term:`QPU` solvers and shows how you can query their values through :term:`SAPI`; for properties